Anti-Bribery and Anti-Corruption Policy

 1. The Scope of Policy

-This Anti-Bribery and Anti-Corruption Policy (the “Policy”) applies to all directors, officers, contractors, and employees of (1) Danaos Corporation and its subsidiaries and other business entities controlled by it (collectively, the “Company”); (2) affiliates and entities that regularly provide management or other services to the Company, including Danaos Shipping Company Limited (the “Managers”), and (3) Third Parties performing duties for or acting on behalf of the Company or the Managers (all such persons, “Covered Persons”).
-The term Third Party includes but is not limited to agents, brokers, vendors, partners, managers, consultants, contractors, joint venture partners, and other representatives, whether individuals or organizations, and wherever they are located.
+This Anti-Bribery and Anti-Corruption Policy (the “Policy”) applies to all directors, officers, contractors, and employees of (1) Danaos Corporation and its subsidiaries and other business entities controlled by it (collectively, the “Company”); (2) affiliates and entities that regularly provide management or other services to the Company, including Danaos Shipping Company Limited (the “Managers”) and Danaos Chartering Services Inc., and (3) Third Parties performing duties for or acting on behalf of the Company (all such persons, “Covered Persons”).
+Any reference to “Company”, “we” and/or “us” in this Policy applies jointly to Danaos Corporation, Danaos Shipping Company Limited and Danaos Chartering Services Inc. The term “Third Party” includes but is not limited to agents, brokers, vendors, partners, managers, consultants, contractors, joint venture partners, and other representatives, whether individuals or organizations, and wherever they are located.
 Compliance with this Policy and with the law is an ongoing responsibility of all Covered Persons.

 2. The Policy and its Purpose